ddycai/dotfiles/README.md

-# Dotfiles
+# dotfiles

-To use in your home directory, run `install.sh`.
+Clone to home directory and run `install.sh`.